samdphillips/splunk-ddss-rehydration-toolkit/readme.md

 There are two sets of instructions:
 1. Deployment Instructions: This includes deploying the AWS CloudFormation template to an AWS account that will create the Splunk Enterprise server to rehydrate and search the DDSS data.
-2. Restore Instructions: This includes the instructions needed to copy the DDSS data from S3, rehydrate that data, and make that data searchable.
+2. Rehydration Instructions: This includes the instructions needed to copy the DDSS data from S3, rehydrate that data, and make that data searchable.